penemue/keap/readme.md

 It's faster than binary heap in terms of number of comparisons.
 For any kind of input (random or ordered) of size `n`, the *heapify* procedure requires exactly `n - 1` comparisons.
 Binary heap reaches this number of comparisons only for ordered input.
-For random input, keap does approximately 90% less comparisons than binary heap to *heapify*, to *offer* and to *poll*.
+For random input, keap compared to binary heap does approximately 90% less comparisons to *heapify*, 20% more comparisons to *offer*<sup><a href="#todo">[todo]</a></sup>, and more than 3 times less comparisons to *poll*.
 Though, array-backed keap consumes 2-3 times more memory than array-backed binary heap.

 Performance summary of keap and binary heap (both array-backed) is as follows:
 <table>